In Line with Context: Repository-Level Code Generation via Context Inlining: Related Work

 \paragraph{Graph-based and structured retrieval.} To capture structural relationships beyond lexical similarity, a line of work constructs graph representations of code.
 CodexGraph~\cite{codexgraph} builds code graph databases that enable structured querying, while GraphCoder~\cite{liu2024graphcoder} models control-flow and data dependencies using context graphs.
 RepoHyper and related approaches use semantic repo-level graphs with search-expand-refine strategies to locate relevant code elements~\cite{bi2024iterative}.
 These methods enhance retrieval precision by leveraging structural relationships; however, they are primarily oriented toward identifying structurally similar or semantically related code snippets, rather than explicitly incorporating upstream or downstream usage signals into the prompts.

-\paragraph{Agentic and iterative refinement.} Agentic frameworks and iterative planners perform multi-step reasoning and use external tools (static analysis, testing, or execution) to refine outputs.
+\paragraph{Agentic and iterative refinement.} Agentic frameworks and iterative planners perform multi-step reasoning and use external tools (such as static analysis, testing, or execution) to refine outputs.
 Examples include CodeRAG, which combines dual graphs with agentic reasoning and specialized tools for graph traversal and code testing~\cite{codeRAG}; RRR, which allows iterative exploration using static analysis~\cite{deshpande2024class}; and CodePlan, which frames repo-level coding as a planning problem with incremental dependency analysis~\cite{bairi2024codeplan}.
-These works highlight the benefit of multi-step problem decomposition but do not systematically leverage caller–callee signals encoded by call graphs as prompt augmentations.
+These works highlight the benefit of multi-step problem decomposition but do not systematically leverage caller-callee signals encoded by call graphs as prompt augmentations.

 \paragraph{Static analysis and context pruning.} Several works incorporate static analysis to prune or enrich the prompt context.
-STALL+ integrates static analysis into prompting, decoding, and post-processing stages~\cite{liu2024stall+}; DRACO uses dataflow-guided retrieval to focus on flow-relevant fragments~\cite{cheng2024dataflow}; and hierarchical methods model repositories at function granularity with topological dependencies to reduce noisy context~\cite{hierarchicalcontext}.
-These techniques enhance relevance and reduce noise; however, they remain primarily focused on context selection or compression, rather than the injection of explicit upstream/downstream usage information or confidence signals derived from preliminary model outputs.
+STALL+ integrates static analysis into the prompting, decoding, and post-processing stages~\cite{liu2024stall+}; DRACO uses dataflow-guided retrieval to focus on flow-relevant fragments~\cite{cheng2024dataflow}; and hierarchical methods model repositories at function granularity with topological dependencies to reduce noisy context~\cite{hierarchicalcontext}.
+These techniques enhance relevance and reduce noise.
+Nevertheless, they remain primarily focused on context selection or compression, rather than the injection of explicit upstream/downstream usage information or confidence signals derived from preliminary model outputs.

-\paragraph{Fine-tuning methods.} Other lines of work focus on domain-specialized model training strategies ~\cite{phan2025repohyper}: RTLRepoCoder fine-tunes for Verilog completion~\cite{zhang2023repocoder}, curriculum datasets target hard patterns~\cite{sagtani2024improvingfimcodecompletions}.
+\paragraph{Fine-tuning methods.} Other lines of work focus on domain-specialized model training strategies~\cite{phan2025repohyper}.
+For instance, RTLRepoCoder fine-tunes for Verilog completion~\cite{zhang2023repocoder}, while curriculum datasets are designed to target hard patterns~\cite{sagtani2024improvingfimcodecompletions}.
 There are also efforts to improve retrievers (e.g., via reinforcement learning) and to combine retrieval with reinforcement or reflexive training~\cite{wang2024rlcoder,repogenreflex}.